Learn how to make smoked tuna steaks on ANY grill or smoker!

 When possible, you should do this with any fish you grill or smoke.

-Brining fish not only adds flavor, but helps the tuna steaks retain moisture during low and slow smoking, helps it absorb smokey flavor, and cuts down on albumin, that unappetizing white stuff that leaks out of fish sometimes when it’s cooked.
+Brining fish not only adds flavor, but helps the tuna steaks retain moisture during low and slow smoking, helps it absorb smoky flavor, and cuts down on albumin, that unappetizing white stuff that leaks out of fish sometimes when it's cooked.

 You will need: